jbcodeforce/eda-studies/docs/concepts/eda.md

 * **Events** are stored within the event backbone for extended retention periods and can also be directed to target sinks such as data lakes for further processing and analysis.
 * **Sinks** represent longer term storage or downstream backend processing destinations for event data.
 Integrating with sinks can be challenging, as the sink software may not inherently support idempotency or exactly-once delivery.
 Normally consistency boundaries are before reaching the sinks.

-* **Event Processing:** The final component of the architecture involves acting on the events through a consume-process-publish semantic.
+* **Event Stream Processing:** The final component of the architecture involves acting on the events through a consume-process-publish semantic.
 Event processing encompasses activities such as data processing, real-time analytics, stateful aggregate computation, data transformation, data pipelines, and Complex Event Processing.

 It is important to note that cross-cutting capabilities such as **security, devops and governance** must be applied across all these components.
 Infrastructure as Code practices should be leveraged with technologies that support this architecture.
 Governance efforts need to address critical aspects such as data lineage, schema management, and APIs management.